Estimating customer impatience in a service system with unobserved balking: Parametric estimation procedure

 \subsection{Estimating the arrival rate}

-Where in the preceding subsections we focused on estimating the patience-level distribution (in a parametric context) for a given value of the arrival rate $\lambda$, we now discuss the estimation $\lambda$.
+Where in the preceding subsections we focused on estimating the patience-level distribution (in a parametric context) for a given value of the arrival rate $\lambda$, we now discuss the estimation of $\lambda$.
+Let $\lambda_0$ denote the true value of $\lambda$.
 There are several ways to estimate it, the most basic one relying on the idle period observations.
 Denote the duration of the $k$-th idle period by $I_k$, where in the multi-server setting ($s>1$) an idle period refers to time intervals such that at least one server is idle.
 Denote by $E_k$ the total number of effective arrivals during idle period $k=1,2,\ldots$ (meaning, for instance, $E_k=1$ for all $k= 1,2,\ldots$ when $s=1$).
 Let $C_n$ denote the number of idle periods observed up until (and including) the $n$-th effective arrival.
 Then we propose the estimator

 The rationale behind this estimator is that there is no balking during idle periods as the virtual waiting time is zero.
 Hence, the arrival process during these idle times is homogeneous Poisson with rate $\lambda$.
 Therefore, the estimator $\hat{\lambda}_n$ is a standard MLE of the rate parameter of an exponentially distributed random variable, and satisfies all desired asymptotic properties.